Competition 2025

 Video recording uploaded on a private channel (i.e. youtube, vimeo, etc.), indicating on the application form the link, with place and date of the recording.

-3. The recording must be integral (not edited or cut within the pieces.
-Cuts are possible only between pieces or between movements) and not older than one year.
+The recording must be integral (not edited or cut within the pieces.
+Cuts are possible only between pieces or between movements) and not be more than one year old.
+The repertoire must be original.

 b) Programme for the second round (semi-final)

-During the second round, the jury may request to hear only part of the chosen programme.
+During this round, the jury may request to hear only part of the chosen programme.

 c) Programme for the third round (final)